silene/remake/README.md

 Lines starting with <tt>#</tt> are considered to be comments and are ignored.
 They do interrupt rule scripts though.

-Any other line is either a rule header or a variable definition.
+Any other line is either a variable definition or a rule header.
 If such a line ends with a backslash, the following line break is ignored and the line extends to the next one.

+Variable definitions are a single name followed by equal followed by a list of names, possibly empty.

 Rule headers are a nonempty list of names, followed by a colon, followed by another list of names, possibly empty.
-Variable definitions are a single name followed by equal followed by a list of names, possibly empty.
-Basically, the syntax of a rule is as follows:
+Basically, the syntax of a rule is as
+follows:

 	targets : prerequisites
 		shell script